RelievedSnow/Machine-Learning-Project-1/README.md

 * As the values of Mine and Rock are somewhat close we use the Mean Function to find the mean value of 'Rock' and 'Mine' in each feature.
 * Now we seperate the Numerical Data from the Labelled Data and Store the in 'X' and 'Y' variables.

-# Step 3: Training and Testing Data
+# Step 3: Training and Testing Data.
 * We store the training data in 'X_train', and corresponding training label data in 'Y_train'.
 * We store the test data in 'X_test' and corresponding test label in 'Y_test'.